 - You must post your name and phone number in every apiary.
-It does not need to be a large formal sign, and is only required to be visible when in the apiary.
-It helps to post a sign stating that an apiary is nearby close to a road so that applicators know that hives are back there.
+It does not need to be a large formal sign and is only required to be visible when in the apiary.
+It helps to post a sign close to the road so that applicators know that hives are nearby.

 (B) No person shall:

 (15) Apply or cause to be applied any pesticide that is required to carry a special warning on its label indicating that it is toxic to honey bees, over an area of one-half acre or more in which the crop-plant is in flower unless the owner or caretaker of any apiary located within one-half mile of the treatment site has been notified by the person no less than twenty-four hours in advance of the intended treatment; provided the apiary is registered and identified as required by section 909.02 of the Revised Code, and that the apiary has been posted with the name and telephone number of the owner or responsible caretaker.